A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

 \begin{remark} Let $\mc{F}$ be the functor from $\mc{TLC}_1$ to the category of disoriented cobordisms $\Foam_2$, as defined in Vaz's paper.
 If $f_i$ is the double dot colored $i$, then one can easily see that $\mc{F}$ sends $f_i$ to a tube connecting the $i$th sheet to the $(i+1)$th sheet, with a disorientation on it.
 If the double dot appears in a larger morphism $\phi$, such that in $\mc{F}(\phi)$ the $i$th sheet and the $(i+1)$th sheet are already connected by a saddle or tube, then adding another tube between them does nothing more than add a disoriented handle to the existing surface.
+Note that the map $\phi_{\ii}$ previously defined will connect the $i$th sheet to the $(i+1)$th sheet for any $i \in \ii$.

 Suppose that the $i$th, $(i+1)$th, and $(i+2)$th sheets are all connected in a cobordism.
 Then $f_i$ adds a handle on the left side of the $(i+1)$th sheet, $f_{i+1}$ adds a handle on the right side, and these two disoriented surfaces are equal up to a minus sign in $\Foam_2$.
 This fact is essentially the statement that: